Are you struggling to come up with a good podcast name? Looking for ideas and inspiration on what to call your show?

-Before you start brainstorming a podcast name, it’s important to understand the four main categories of names.
+Before you start brainstorming what you’ll call your show, you should understand the four main categories of names.
 These are the most popular ways to name a podcast.
 You’ll find that most shows fit into one of these buckets.

 Sometimes being simple and direct is best.
 Name your show exactly what it is so your listeners identify it immediately and never doubt what it’s about.

-Football Weekly, Making Beyonce, and The Property Podcast are great examples of simple podcast names that get right to the point.
+Football Weekly, Making Beyonce, and The Property Podcast are great examples of simple podcast names that get right to the point and are easy to remember.
 They also perform better in searches because they use keywords a potential listener would look for.

 Some podcasts use common phrases, puns, or plays-on-words in their podcast name.
 These can help you make a statement and stand out from the crowd when a potential listener is scrolling past hundreds of other shows.